mvolkmann/blog/src/meteor.md

    Minimongo on the client in sync with MongoDB on the server.
    Updates are made in real time, not using polling.

-1. When the server returns the actual result of a Method call, Meteor verifies that it matches what the client predicted.
+1. When the server returns the actual results of a Method call, Meteor verifies that it matches what the client predicted.
    If they differ, Meteor rolls back all the changes made in Minimongo from that point forward and